joethompson1/cintra-taskmaster/docs/TICKET-FRAMEWORKS.md

     // Missing: implementationDetails, acceptanceCriteria, testStrategy })

-// This will pass validation - all required fields present add_jira_issue({
+// This will pass validation - all required fields present with user story format add_jira_issue({
     title: "Implement user authentication",
     issueType: "Task",
-    description: "Add login functionality with OAuth integration",
+    description: "As a user, I want to log in with OAuth integration, So that I can access my account securely without managing separate passwords.",
     implementationDetails: "- Integrate OAuth provider\n- Create login UI\n- Add session management",
     acceptanceCriteria: "- [ ] Users can log in with OAuth\n- [ ] Sessions persist correctly",
     testStrategy: "Unit tests for auth service, integration tests for login flow",